 For the remainder of his life, he held positions at the Brandeis-Bardin Institute now part of American Jewish University and L.A.
 City College where he taught composition among other subjects.
 His students included the film composer Jerry Goldsmith.

 Zeisl died of a sudden heart attack at the age of 54.
 In recent years, there has been a revival of interest in his music.
-His Requiem Ebraico, written in 1945 and dedicated to his father, who perished in Treblinka, and the countless other victims of the Jewish tragedy in Europe, has been performed by major orchestras, including the Israel Philharmonic and the Vienna Philharmonic.
+His Requiem Ebraico (1945), is dedicated to his father who perished in Treblinka, and to countless other victims of the Jewish tragedy in Europe.
+It has been performed by major orchestras, including the Israel Philharmonic and the Vienna Philharmonic.

 Erich Zeisl is also the grandfather of Los Angeles Museum of the Holocaust Board President Randy Schoenberg.